prakhar728/Smol_bet/docs/phase1.md

 ${opponent_username}-${post.id}
 ```

-This ensures every bet’s funds are **verifiable, non-custodial, and linked directly** to the originating social post.
+This ensures every bet’s funds are **verifiable, non custodial, and linked directly** to the originating social post.

 ---